Board Certified Boca Raton Child Custody Lawyer

 You may be fearful about how you’re going to provide for your child – a prospect that can be terrifying for any loving parent.
 You may also be feeling angry and frustrated with your former partner, especially if you can’t seem to agree on child support terms.
 In these cases, it’s best to retain the services of a highly-skilled family law attorney to help you come to a resolution.

 Let an Experienced Child Custody Lawyer Guide You Through the Process

-Viewed as one of the most sought-after Boca Raton child support attorneys, Attorney Tina L. Lewert of Lewert Law, LLC is here to help you navigate this difficult experience by providing legal counsel and representation in your child support, child custody, alimony, or divorce case.
-Tina Lewert is a board-certified Child custody lawyer Boca Raton is a specialist in divorce and can assist with cases involving a parent who’s refusing to pay child support in accordance with an existing court order or agreement.
+Viewed as one of the most sought-after Board Certified Boca Raton Child Custody Lawyer, Attorney Tina L. Lewert of Lewert Law, LLC is here to help you navigate this difficult experience by providing legal counsel and representation in your child support, child custody, alimony, or divorce case.
+Tina Lewert is a Board Certified Boca Raton Child Custody Lawyer who is a specialist in divorce and can assist with cases involving a parent who’s refusing to pay child support in accordance with an existing court order or agreement.

 In addition to being a top child custody lawyer Boca Raton, Attorney Tiny Lewert is a Supreme Court Certified Family Law Attorney who’s well-positioned to help you negotiate a favorable child support agreement.
 Mediation gives you a chance to arrive at an agreement without the court’s intervention.
 However, if this isn’t possible, you can bring your case before a judge who can rule on issues such as alimony, child custody, and child support.

 If you need an experienced Florida family attorney to revise an existing child custody or support arrangement, Attorney Tina Lewert of Lewert Law, LLC can help.
 Contact us at 561-544-6861 to schedule a free consultation.